chrisbouchard/namespaced-wireguard-vpn/README.md

 Linux network namespaces allow you to add configuration files in `/etc/netns/$NETNS_NAME`, which will replace the existing configuration file for processes running inside the namespace.
 I'd recommend overriding `nsswitch.conf` and `resolv.conf` to use your VPN provider's name servers.
+If using multiple namespaces, this must be done for each seperately.
 See [DNS Leaks with Network Namespaces][dns-leaks-with-netns] for more detail.

 ## Running